-She has taught Art & Design in a number of contexts including several London secondary schools/sixth form colleges, the Victoria and Albert Museum, and a secondary school in South India, and was an Edexcel A level moderator for several years.
-She joined the University of Arts London as Foundation Pathway Leader for Communication in 2007 and has worked for UALab since its launch as an External/Senior Moderator for levels 2-4 Art & Design & Creative framework qualifications.
-She completed an MA in Art and Design in Education at the Institute of Education, London (2010), where she continued to explore her research interests in drawing practise and pedagogy and museum/object based learning.
+She has taught art and design in a number of contexts including several London secondary schools/sixth form colleges, the Victoria and Albert Museum, and a secondary school in South India, and was an Edexcel A level moderator for several years.
+She joined University of Arts London as Foundation Pathway Leader for Communication in 2007 and has worked for UALab since its launch as an External/Senior Moderator for levels 2-4 Art & Design & Creative framework qualifications.
+She completed an MA in Art and Design in Education at the Institute of Education, London (2010), where she continued to explore her research interests in drawing practice and pedagogy and museum/object based learning.
 She became the first Programme Director of the new Camberwell/Chelsea/Wimbledon (CCW) Progression Centre in 2011 where she led the delivery of one of UALab’s largest Level 4 Foundation courses before taking up her current post as Associate Dean at Camberwell College of Art in 2013.
 She is a member of the UALab advisory committee, a member of the drawing-on-site research group Reportager (based at UWE), and a trustee of the Felix Topolski Archives.

 Need an invoice?